 Areas of Specialization: Cryptography, Algorithms and Data Structures, Computational Complexity

 Michael J. Fischer is a computer scientist best known for his work on cryptography, algorithms and data structures, parallel and distributed computing and computational complexity.
 He earned a B.Sc in mathematics from the University of Michigan and an M.A. and Ph.D. in applied mathematics from Harvard University.

-He has spent his career as an assistant professor of computer science at Carnegie Mellon, of mathematics at the Massachusetts Institute of Technology, an associate professor of electrical engineering and a professor of computer science at the University of Washington and Yale University.
+He has spent his career as an assistant professor of computer science at Carnegie Mellon University, of mathematics at the Massachusetts Institute of Technology, an associate professor of electrical engineering and a professor of computer science at the University of Washington and Yale University.

 His computer science research work has yielded important theoretical and practical applications for the creation of parallel algorithms and protocol for oblivious transfer.
 His most-cited work, "The string-to-string correction problem", explores methods for string matching and parsing and formal grammars.

-Stuart J. Russell is the founder of the Center for Human-Compatible Artificial Intelligence and professor of computer science at the University of California at Berkeley, adjunct professor of neurological surgery at the University of California at San Francisco and computer scientist.
+Stuart J. Russell is the founder of the Center for Human-Compatible Artificial Intelligence and professor of computer science at the University of California, Berkeley, adjunct professor of neurological surgery at the University of California, San Francisco and computer scientist.
 He earned a B.A. in physics from Wadham College at Oxford and a Ph.D. in computer science from Stanford University.

 He is best known as the co-author of Artificial Intelligence: A Modern Approach, which is the most popular textbook on the subject.
 He is an active researcher in the field, exploring the history and future of artificial intelligence, machine learning, knowledge representation, probabilistic reasoning, inverse reinforcement learning and multitarget tracking.